 As a trained freshwater ranger he has worked alongside Ya'axché's ecologist Rachael Carrie for two years sampling and identifying macro-invertebrates and measuring physical and chemical properties in the watersheds of Toledo.
 Octavio has also assisted with a national hicatee turtle and crocodile monitoring survey and undertaken amphibian and reptile surveys.

 Anignazio Makin (Freshwater)Anignazio is from Indian Creek and has been working with Ya'axché since 2006.
 Makin is incredibly reliable and a great role model for the entire ranger team.
 As one of the freshwater rangers he has applied himself so impressively that he was invited to help teach the field component of the University of Belize freshwater ecology course.
 Makin is able to work independently using his skills to collect valuable research data in remote locations.

 Hilberto Rash (Navigation)Hilberto is from Trio village.
 Hilberto has worked at Bladen Nature Reserve in 2007 to 2008, served at the Belize Defence Force from 2009 to 2012 and at Friends for Conservation Development as park ranger from 2012 to 2014.
 His wealth of experience brings to the ranger team navigation and weapon handling expertise.

-Taking advantage of these skills we have given Coy the responsibility of leading our growing Ranger for a Day initiative.
+Taking advantage of these skills we have given Coy the responsibility of leading our growing ecotourism initiative.
 Coy has single handedly developed this program into what could soon become a significant source of sustainable income for Ya'axché.
 As a licensed boat captain Coy is at home on water as he is in the bush.